douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * nur - only
 * nura - mere, only
 * nutraĵo - food, nourishment
+* nutri - to nourish, to feed

 ## o
+* obei - to obey
 * objekta - objective
 * objektiva - objective
 * objekto - object